pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 Copy the contents of the guide template into your new file.
 You can find the template in the root directory of this repository at `template-guides.md`.

-Replace the first line of the file in sentence with the title of your article.
+Replace the first line of the file with the title of your article.
-Use the markdown title formatting and sentence-style capitalization, for instance:
+Use the Markdown title formatting and sentence-style capitalization, for instance:

 ```
 # Badge layout editor
 ```

 The template contains questions and instructions as placeholder text under each headline.
-Answer those questions in the respective section in your text.
+Answer those questions in the respective sections in your text.

 If you do not have any content for the sections "Troubleshooting", "Further information", and "See also", remove those sections.
 Do **not** remove the sections "Prerequisites" or "How to".